Harinath234/Disaster-Recovery_3Tier_Project_Terraform/README.md

 - Zero manual failover
 - Improved reliability for production workloads

-### 📷 Architecture Diagram (Optional)

-> Add your architecture diagram here for better visualization.

 ### 📁 Notes

-- Ensure both regions have identical infrastructure and deployments.
+- Both regions are configured with identical infrastructure to ensure consistent failover behavior
-- Health check thresholds should be configured carefully to avoid false failovers.
+- Route 53 health check thresholds are tuned to avoid false failover triggers
+- RDS cross-region replication is asynchronous, which may introduce minimal replication lag
+- Regular testing of failover scenarios is recommended to validate disaster recovery readiness